boycetsang/LogicCreator/README.md

 Only the last logic module that has this function will be effective.
 This function allow a secondary axis plot on the graph output.
 Here is an example
 ![Graph Example](https://github.com/boycetsang/LogicCreator/blob/master/docs/graph_example.png)

-## Searching for optimal logic parameters
+## Searching for strategies with optimal logic parameters
 Instead of manually searching for a best strategy, you can also use the python package `deap` to search for a few optimal solutions and inspect only those solution.

 To use the optimizer, initialize the setting files by